-This feature applies to FEX-201E, FEX-202E, FEX-211E, and FEX-212E only.
+This feature applies to FEX-201E, FEX-211E, and FEX-212E only.

-A Virtual Router Redundancy Protocol (VRRP) configuration can be used as a high-availability (HA) solution to ensure network connectivity in the event the default router for the network fails.
-With VRRP, If a router or FortiGate on your network fails, all traffic will transparently fail over to another router or FortiGate.
-When the failed router or FortiGate is restored, it will once again take over processing traffic for the network.
+A Virtual Router Redundancy Protocol (VRRP) configuration can be used as a high-availability (HA) solution to ensure network connectivity in the event of a failing FortiGate router.
+With VRRP enabled on FortiExtender, all traffic will transparently fail over to FortiExtender when the FortiGate on your network fails.
+When the failed FortiGate is restored, it will take over the processing of traffic for the network.

 For more information about VRRP, see RFC 3768.